 Once the supervisor is satisfied with the dissertation and convinced of its ability to withstand defense, the candidate may submit their dissertation to the ReDoc office along with required submission forms.
-Dissertations may be submitted at any point in the academic year, but in order to graduate in December, candidates must submit no later than the second Monday in September; in order to graduate in May, candidates must submit no later than the first Monday in February.
+Dissertations may be submitted at any point in the academic year, but in order to graduate in December, candidates must submit no later than September 1st; in order to graduate in May, candidates must submit no later than February 1st.

-The supervisor must submit the Supervisor Approval of Dissertation Submission

-Form at the time of submission or within a week of submission in order for the candidate's dissertation to be accepted for defense.
+The supervisor must submit the Supervisor Approval of Dissertation Submission Form at the time of submission or within a week of submission in order for the candidate's dissertation to be accepted for defense.
 Candidates should communicate with their supervisor about his or her intention to submit prior to submission to ensure the supervisor is aware and approves the submission.

 The candidate should submit a dissertation to the faculty that is as free from errors as possible.
 The dissertation should represent the candidate's ability to do research and produce a work of good literary quality.
 Prior to submission of the dissertation, the candidate should proofread and edit the text regarding typing, form, style, clarity, content, and logic.
 The writing of a dissertation is a scholarly discipline and should be the work of the candidate in all respects.
 The candidate should assume all responsibility for the final product.
 A candidate should be prepared to certify that the dissertation represents his or her own work in every aspect, except for guidance given by or authorized by the supervisor.

-Students should submit a final draft of their dissertation to the ReDoc office as a PDF document emailed to phd@nobts.edu no later than the second Monday in September or the first Monday in February (if the file size exceeds the limits of an email, upload the PDF to your Google Drive and share the file with phd@nobts.edu; see Appendix I for instructions related to submitting the ThM Portfolio in the same manner).
-Students must also submit one hard copy by hand or by mail to the ReDoc Office by the appropriate deadline.
+Students should submit a final draft of their dissertation to the ReDoc office as a PDF document emailed to phd@nobts.edu no later than September 1st or February 1st (if the file size exceeds the limits of an email, upload the PDF to your Google Drive and share the file with phd@nobts.edu; see Appendix I for instructions related to submitting the ThM Portfolio in the same manner).

+Students must also submit one hard copy by hand or by mail to the ReDoc Office by the same deadline.
+If the Sept/Feb 1st deadline falls on a weekend, the hard copy is due the following business day.
 If the hard copy is submitted by mail but arrives past the deadline, they will be accepted if they have been postmarked at least five days before the deadline.
-The PDF copy will be forwarded to the members of the dissertation committee, the external reader, and the hard copy will go to the Doctoral Form and Style Consultant (fee must have been paid).
 The student will receive confirmation of the submission.
-Dissertation and diploma fees also must be paid by the deadline.
+The PDF copy will be forwarded to the members of the dissertation committee, the external reader, and the hard copy will go to the Doctoral Form and Style Consultant.